-- The metamodel class must be annotated with @StaticMetamodel, specifying the entity class as its value. - The metamodel class contains one or more public static fields corresponding to persistent fields of the entity class. - The type of each of these fields must be either java.lang.String, jakarta.data.metamodel.Attribute, or a subinterface of Attribute from the package jakarta.data.metamodel.
+- The metamodel class can be an interface or concrete class. - The metamodel class must be annotated with @StaticMetamodel, specifying the entity class as its value. - The metamodel class contains one or more public static fields corresponding to persistent fields of the entity class. - The type of each of these fields must be either java.lang.String, jakarta.data.metamodel.Attribute, or a subinterface of Attribute from the package jakarta.data.metamodel.

-The application can use the field values of the metamodel class to obtain artifacts relating to the entity attribute in a type-safe manner, for example, Book.title.asc() or Sort.asc(Book.title.name()) or Sort.asc(Book.TITLE) rather than Sort.asc("title").
+The application can use the field values of the metamodel class to obtain artifacts relating to the entity attribute in a type-safe manner, for example, \Book.title.asc() or Sort.asc(\Book.title.name()) or Sort.asc(\Book.TITLE) rather than Sort.asc("title").

-3.1.9.1.
+3.3.1.
 Application Requirements for a Metamodel Class